zzhangjii/learning-library/workshops/goldengate/LabGuide100.md

 ## Required Artifacts

 - The following lab requires a [VNC Viewer](https://www.realvnc.com/download/viewer/) to connect to an Image running on Oracle's IaaS Compute Service.
 - As noted in the readme, you will be accessing several Oracle Cloud Services throughout the labs.
 We have prepared a ***one-page GoldenGate Cloud Services Workshop handout*** with the required information.
-You will also need to ***write down the IP address of GGCS after you create it*** later in Lab 100.
+You will also need to ***write down the IP address of GGCS in field GG1 of your handout after you create it*** later in Lab 100.

 ## Review Cloud Services